PreranaPattnaik4/wanderwise-ai-firebase-frontend/README.md

 ## 🚀 Key Features

+*   **Dual-Layer Agentic Architecture**: A sophisticated system featuring a frontend agent (Genkit + Gemini Pro) for user interaction and a powerful backend multi-agent system (Google ADK + Gemini 2.5 Flash) for complex itinerary generation.
-*   **Agentic Itinerary Generation**: Leverages Gemini Pro to understand complex user prompts and generate detailed, multi-day travel plans.
+*   **Complex Itinerary Generation**: Leverages the backend agentic system to understand complex user prompts and generate detailed, multi-day travel plans by orchestrating specialized agents for flights, stays, and activities.
 *   **Conversational AI Assistant**: An intuitive chat interface powered by multiple Genkit flows that can answer questions, provide recommendations, and modify plans on the fly.
 *   **Dynamic Backend Integration**: Connects to a FastAPI backend running on Google Cloud Run to fetch itinerary data, demonstrating a robust, decoupled architecture.
 *   **Voice-Enabled Input**: Supports voice-to-text for hands-free interaction with the planning form.